open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/manual.md

 The values of `instrumentation-scope-name` and `instrumentation-scope-version` should uniquely identify the
 [instrumentation scope](/docs/specs/otel/glossary/#instrumentation-scope), such
 as the package, module or class name.
+This will help later help determining what the source of telemetry is.
 While the name is required, the version is still recommended despite being optional.
 Note, that all `Tracer`s that are created by a single `OpenTelemetry` instance will interoperate, regardless of name.

 It's generally recommended to call `getTracer` in your app when you need it rather than exporting the `tracer` instance to the rest of your app.
 This helps